 Use a kit or make them from scratch.
-With a few supplies, teens can make some pretty spectacular (or spectacularly disastrous) gingerbread houses.
+With a few supplies, teens can make a pretty spectacular (or spectacularly disastrous) gingerbread house.

 Do a YouTube search for tutorials on certain designs for inspiration.
 Or pull up this Gingerbread Showdown from the New York Times Cooking channel on YouTube and watch as you create.

 9. Go Look at Christmas Lights in your PJs